Why we couldn't prove SETH hardness of the Closest Vector Problem for even norms!: Acknowledgments

 \section{Acknowledgments}

 The authors thank Huck Bennett, Zvika Brakerski, Alexander Golovnev, Zeyong Li, Noah Stephens-Davidowitz, and Prashant Nalini Vasudevan for helpful discussions.
 In particular, we thank Alexander Golovnev for many helpful comments on an earlier draft of this work.
+We also thank FOCS reviewers for pointing out the instance compression algorithm for exact-CVP.
+Divesh Aggarwal was supported by the bridging grant at Centre for Quantum Technologies titled ``Quantum algorithms, complexity, and communication".
+Rajendra Kumar was supported by the European Union Horizon 2020 Research and Innovation Program via ERC Project REACT (Grant 756482).